DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM

 The experimental results highlight the performance of the proposed FGA-enhanced dual backbone framework (DB-FGA-Net) for brain tumor classification.
 The models were evaluated across 4-class, 3-class and 2-class settings on the 7K-DS dataset, with additional cross-dataset generalization testing on the 3K-DS dataset.
-The framework achieves high performance metrics without data augmentation, demonstrating its robustness and superiority over baseline models and state-of-the-art approaches.
+The framework achieves high performance metrics without data augmentation, demonstrating its robustness and improved performance compared to baseline and selected existing approaches.
 Validation is supported by 5-fold cross-validation, confusion matrices, ROC curves, AUC analyses, and most importantly Grad-CAM visualizations, which enhance interpretability.